 - A risk/return objective.
 Westfield Health's investments are "tiered" by target risk and return.
-These are aggregated to give an overall risk/return objective, whilst ensuring that a significant proportion of assets are invested in very low-risk investments; - Approved asset classes Westfield Health is committed to only investing where it understands the risks; - Strategic asset allocations for each tier to prevent excess concentration in any one asset class - Concentration limits for any one investment counterparty; - Risk and return reporting requirements; and - The selection of managers for each asset class.
+These are aggregated to give an overall risk/return objective, whilst ensuring that a significant proportion of assets are invested in very low-risk investments; - Strategic asset allocations for each tier to prevent excess concentration in any one asset class; - Concentration limits for any one investment counterparty; - Risk and return reporting requirements; and - The selection of managers for each asset class.